umbraco/UmbracoDocs/10/umbraco-ui-builder/collections/editors.md

 ---
-description: Configuring the editor of a collection in Konstrukt, the backoffice UI builder for Umbraco.
+description: Configuring the editor of a collection in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Editors